Satisfactory Academic Progress Policy for Pharmacy Students

 - Upload the completed form to CampusLogic (ku.studentforms.com).

 - You can anticipate a decision from the Financial Aid Appeals Committee within 4 weeks of submission, depending on the volume of appeals submitted.

 - Following the review of your appeal, you will be contacted via email.

 - If your appeal is approved, you will be instructed to contact the FAS office to meet with a Financial Aid Counselor to review and sign your financial aid Monitored Academic Plan (MAP).

 - If your appeal is denied, the email will indicate whether an appeal can be submitted in the future, including criteria you must meet to be eligible to submit a subsequent appeal.

 - Committee decisions are final and are not subject to further review.

-A student who does not meet the minimum requirements for Financial Aid Satisfactory Academic Progress will no longer be eligible for federal, state and most types of institutional financial aid.
+A student who does not meet the minimum requirements for Financial Aid Satisfactory Academic Progress will no longer be eligible for federal, state and some types of institutional financial aid.

 12/06/2016: Revised by Danielle Sullivan- Made content changes in overview regarding completion rate requirements; expanded details of definitions in overview section; cleaned up formatting.